SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 ## DAC Support
 The Dx-series parts have a 10-bit DAC which can generate a real analog voltage (note that this provides low current and can only be used as a voltage reference or control voltage, it cannot be used to power other devices).
 This generates voltages between 0 and the selected VREF (unlike the tinyAVR 1-series, this can be Vcc!).
 Set the DAC reference voltage via the DACReference() function - pass it any of the ADC reference options listed under the ADC section above (including VDD!).
 Call `analogWrite()` on the DAC pin (PD6) to set the voltage to be output by the DAC (this uses it in 8-bit mode).
 To turn off the DAC output, call `digitalWrite()` or `turnOffPWM()` on that pin.
-Regardless, will want to set a DAC reference voltage with `DACReference()` - same options and syntax as `analogReference()`.
-The default is the 1.024V reference, which isn't what you probably want!

 To use it in 10-bit mode
 ```